gotofritz/gotofritz.github.io/src/content/post/2015-10-21-pretty-printing-xml.md

 description: <a href="http://www.w3.org/People/Raggett/tidy/">tidy</a> is a command line tool for formatting XML and HTML.
 Also available as a <a href="http://www.html-tidy.org/">Visual Studio Code Extension</a>
 draft: false
 tags:
-  - html
+  - HTML
-  - tools
+  - Tools
-  - xml
+  - XML
 ---

 ## What is tidy?